wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.4.1 =
+* Fixed: a serious bug in db table installation/upgrade so errors on subscriptions
+* Added: a list of placeholders in newsletter content editor

 = 2.4 =
 * Added: a new db table to store unsubscribed emails